kubewarden/community/general-technical-questions.md

        For policies the user can:

        - **Allow insecure sources**: Kubewarden enforces secure connections (HTTPS with trusted certificates) when pulling policy artifacts from registries.
-         However, the user can choose to allow connosections to registries using untrusted certficates or even without TLS by [explicitly configuring the policy server to do so](https://docs.kubewarden.io/howtos/policy-servers/custom-cas#insecure-sources).
+         However, the user can choose to allow connections to registries using untrusted certificates or even without TLS by [explicitly configuring the policy server to do so](https://docs.kubewarden.io/howtos/policy-servers/custom-cas#insecure-sources).
        - **Use the monitor mode**:
          Kubewarden policies operate in two modes: `protect` and `monitor`.
 By default, policies are deployed in `protect` mode, where they actively enforce rules by accepting, rejecting, or mutating requests.
          The user can choose to deploy policies in `monitor` mode, where they only log the actions they would have taken without enforcing them.